-I push forward the main legacy of tango (improvisation that emerges from connection) and apply it to theater and dance.
+I push forward the main legacy of tango: "the co-creational model of lead and follow improvisation and its resulting experience of connection" and apply it to theater and dance.

-Connection is an endless loop in which the line between the roles (lead/follow) gets blurred.
+Connection is an endless loop in which the line between the roles (lead/follow) begin to blur.

 - Valeria Solomonoff